-- Drop the bean bag on the appropriate yard line in accordance with the situations referenced in this manual. - The bean bag serves as an aid to enforcement and is not an absolute reference point. - The bean bag is to be used to mark the: - Spot of first touching of a kick. - Spot of the catch or recovery when momentum is involved.
+- Drop the bean bag on the appropriate yard line in accordance with the situations referenced in this manual. - The beanbag serves as an aid to enforcement and is not always an absolute reference point. - The bean bag is to be used to mark the: - Spot of first touching of a kick.

-- Spot where the runner or loose ball goes out of bounds when, as a last resort, the covering official must retrieve the ball - Spot of a fumble beyond Team A's line of scrimmage by Team A, or any fumble by Team B. - Spot of a backward pass thrown from beyond Team A's line of scrimmage by Team A or any backward pass by Team B. - Spot of the end of a scrimmage kick. - Spot of last possession if an inadvertent whistle is sounded.
+- Spot of the catch or recovery when momentum is involved. - Spot where the runner or loose ball goes out of bounds when, as a last resort, the covering official must retrieve the ball - Spot of any fumble. - Spot of a backward pass thrown from beyond Team A's line of scrimmage by Team A or any backward pass by Team B. - Spot of the end of a scrimmage kick. - Spot of last possession if an inadvertent whistle is sounded.

-USE OF THE PENALTY FLAG
+9.14 USE OF THE PENALTY FLAG